conquerhuang/FDSiamFC/README.md

 #### Preprocess on the training dataset.
 You may take ILSVRC15, GOT10K, TrackingNet as the training dataset of FDSiamFC (In our work we only use GOT10K as the training dataset)

-go to  './tools/crop_train_dataset_got10k.py'
+Go to  './tools/crop_train_dataset_got10k.py'

-modify the 'got10k_dir' and 'cropped_data_dir' in line 111 and line 112.
+Modify the 'got10k_dir' and 'cropped_data_dir' in line 111 and line 112.

 got10k_dir is the folder where you store the GOT10K dataset.

 cropped_data_dir is the folder you want to store the cropped training datasets.

-you may need 30 GB free space to store the cropped training datasets.
+You may need 30 GB free space to store the cropped training datasets.
 NVME SSD is stronglly recomand, it may faster you training process more than 10×.
 Run

     crop_train_dataset_got10k.py